-At a national level, Zveza Sozitje offers training and education for families of adults with learning disabilities.
+Zveza Sozitje on national level offers as well training and education for families of persons with intellectual disabilities.

-Programs of lifelong learning of local societies (Sozitje) are diverse.
-They depend on the availability of materials and space the capabilities of those involved and the availability of people to run activities; individuals that conduct activities in local societies are mostly volunteers.
-They offer programs such as computer workshops, workshops for strengthening reading and writing, English classes, dance schools, swimming classes, learning social skills, workshops for making products from different materials (craftwork), programs to encourage healthy lifestyle, first aid workshops, cooking workshops, excursions, activities to promote inclusion in the in the local community, etc. (Jordan Simončič, 2012; Zveza Sozitje n.d.).
+Programs of lifelong learning of local societies Sozitje are diverse.
+They depend on material, space capabilities, human resources - individuals that conduct activities in local societies are mostly volunteers.
+They offer programs like computer workshops, workshops for strengthening reading and writing, English classes, dance schools, swimming classes, learning social skills, workshops for making different products from different materials, programs for healthy lifestyle, first aid workshops, cooking workshops, excursions, activities for including in the local community, etc. (Jordan Simončič, 2012; Zveza Sozitje n.d.).